dmitrizzle/chat-bubble/README.md

 import { Bubbles, prepHTML } from "../node_modules/chat-bubble/component/Bubbles.js"

 // this is a convenience script that builds all necessary HTML,
-// imports all scripts and stylesheets
+// imports all scripts and stylesheets; your container DIV will
+// have a default `id="chat"`;
-// you can specify a different ID for the HTML div container with
+// you can specify a different ID with:
 // `container: "my_chatbox_id"` option
 prepHTML({relative_path: "../node_modules/chat-bubble/"})